Banyan Treehouse School

 Strategy

 All afforestation will be draught- and wildfire resistant and not endangered by logging in the future.
 There is no point in planting more than a few trees if the long term safety can not be ensured.
 Trees and forests are long term projects.
 BTHS is building relationships, people, networks and resources.
 We will generate new water, fertile soil and clean air.
-The on-site water treatment will provide irrigation water for the Supertrees in the dry season and energy for cooking all year.
-The very low running costs for teachers, staff and some of the food not grown on-site, will be covered with tuition from a few percent of foreign-, or paying Zambian students.
+The on-site water treatment will provide irrigation water for the Super-Trees in the dry season and energy for cooking all year.
+The low running costs for teachers, staff and some of the food not grown on-site, will be covered with tuition from a few percent of foreign-, or paying Zambian students.

 Triciah Nchimunya Mwaamba